junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 "Come over here."
 Dean waves him over, tuning the floor lamp to the maximum lumination, scrutinizing the blood stains more closely, studying their distribution and shape and quantity.

-His brain does the automatic analysis -- cutting which vein could cause splatter like this, a broken artery can pump the spluttering blood as high as ceiling, a vena usually drip downwards instead of upwards unless they are close to heart atrium.
+His brain does the automatic analysis: cutting which vein could cause splatter like this -- a broken artery can pump the spluttering blood as high as ceiling, a vena usually drip downwards instead of upwards unless they are close to heart atrium.
 The amount of blood and shape and direction of the splatter means...

 The mind process startles Dean even himself. *How on earth does he know of all those things?*